 - Once you’ve added all the milk, let the sauce cook and thicken completely by keeping it on heat while whisking for another 1-2 minutes.

 Step 2: Spice and Serve

-- When you’ve thickened the sauce, remove the pot from heat and whisk in the remaining ingredients: 2 tbsp nutritional yeast, 1 tbsp lemon juice, ½ tsp Dijon mustard, ¼ tsp salt, ⅛ tsp garlic powder, ⅛ tsp onion powder, ¹⁄₁₆ tsp ground turmeric and an optional pinch of black pepper and/or cayenne pepper.
+- When you’ve thickened the sauce, remove the pot from heat and whisk in the remaining ingredients.2 tablespoons nutritional yeast, 1 tablespoon lemon juice, ½ teaspoon Dijon mustard, ¼ teaspoon salt, ⅛ teaspoon garlic powder, ⅛ teaspoon onion powder, ¹⁄₁₆ teaspoon ground turmeric, pinch black pepper, pinch cayenne pepper

 - Serve hot.
 Due to the sauce’s high fat content, it separates as it sits.
 Just whisk thoroughly and its consistency will improve!

 - Refrigerate leftovers in an airtight container; when ready to reheat, whisk in a pot over medium heat.